 DisCon III for nominating & voting, and attending memberships: https://discon3.org

-As always, we post these links and more at our twitter account, @spectologypod.
-We'd love to hear from you, either by chatting with us on twitter, sending us an email at firstname.lastname@example.org, or submitting the episode to r/printSF on reddit.
+As always, we'd love to hear from you!
+Chat with us on twitter at @spectologypod, send us an email at firstname.lastname@example.org, or submit the episode to r/printSF on reddit.
 We'll reply, and shout you out in the next podcast when we talk about your comment.

 And if you like the episode, subscribe at spectology.com or whever you listen to podcasts, and share it with your friends!